 Veterans’ Day is a day where a lot of businesses and schools take off to honor those who have served in the military.
 Because of this, you would think that everyone would take the day to respect what military personnel has done for us and celebrate the veterans that fought so bravely for us.
 However, there is a group of people that take this holiday for granted and use it to make a quick buck.
-This group of people are called scammers, and they use any holiday they can to make a quick buck off of people.
+This group of people is called scammers, and they use any holiday they can to make a quick buck off of people.
 There are many Veterans’ Day Scams that veterans need to be aware of while celebrating this holiday.

 Veterans’ Day Scams to Watch Out For